kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/03_customer-routes.md

 ### Storing customers

 To not complicate the code, for this tutorial we'll be using an in-memory storage (i.e. a mutable list of `Customer`s) – in a real application, we would be storing this information in a database, so that it doesn't get lost after restarting our application.
-We can simply add this line to the top level of the `Customer.kt` file:
+We can simply add this line right after the data class declaration in `Customer.kt` file:

 ```kotlin
 val customerStorage = mutableListOf<Customer>()